 In 1993, the walls of my life fell with a great crash: I lost my health, my emotional strength, my job and many important relationships.

-I had been rooted in the things of this world including my own self-image.
-These did not sustain me through a difficult time.
+I had been rooted in the things of this world including my own self-image as a helpful busy person.
+The things of this world did not sustain me through a difficult time.

 Instead they were dug up, and I became willing to be rooted in the good earth of God’s love.

-One of the ways I did this was to pray this wonderful prayer of blessing and prayer for strength: “May my roots go down deep...”
+One of the ways I did this was to pray the wonderful prayer of blessing and prayer for strength in this article: “May my roots go down deep...”